Barn Owls by US States

 Idaho Barn Owls – Widespread across the southwestern region, rare in the northern mountains but good populations in the Snake River and Clearwater Canyons.
 Common everywhere except the mountains and forests.
 Palouse Audubon Society has a good barn owl page here: http://www.palouseaudubon.org

-Illinois Barn Owls - Endangered.
+Illinois Barn Owls – Endangered.
 A permanent resident in the south.
 A rare permanent resident in north and central.
-Pairs sighted during breeding season in Joliet and Will Counties.
-Four reported incidences of barn owls using nest boxes in state, however one of these pairs raised five broods in 23 months!
+Illinois is one of those states that has been working diligently to bolster barn owl populations–and succeeding–by erecting nest boxes in prime habitat.
+At one point, only four reported incidences of barn owls were reported to be using nest boxes in state (however one of these pairs raised five broods in 23 months!)
+Since beginning their nest box program, Illinois Department of Natural Resources reports over 25 nesting pairs and growing.
 The barn owl page at the Illinois Raptor Center is here: http://www.illinoisraptorcenter.org/Field%20Guide/barnowl.html

 Indiana Barn Owls – The conversion of grasslands and wetlands and the cutting of hedgerows and windbreaks for intensive agriculture have contributed to severe declines in this owl that likely was quite common once, particularly in the southern half of the state.
 State agencies have erected over 200 boxes in recent years with some success and putting up a box in Indiana is an excellent conservation move.
 The barn owl page on the Indiana Department of Natural Resources is here: http://www.in.gov/dnr/fishwild/3382.htm